UPDATE 1-German government looking into loan guarantees for Air Berlin

 By Michelle Martin and Alistair Smout

-BERLIN/LONDON, June 14 The German government is examining a request for loan guarantees from loss-making Air Berlin, the Economy Ministry said on Wednesday.
+BERLIN/LONDON, June 14 (Reuters) - The German government is examining a request for loan guarantees from loss-making Air Berlin, the Economy Ministry said on Wednesday.

 "We are looking into this application for a guarantee along with the states of North Rhine-Westphalia and Berlin," a ministry spokeswoman told reporters.